The Clear Edge

 Response: “I understand.
 Let’s revisit the value calculation.
 You mentioned $180K in annual savings.
 If we scaled the project to fit your budget, which components would you prioritize?
 We can phase implementation - start with highest-ROI elements first, prove value, then expand.”

-This reframes as phasing, not discounting.
+What this does: This reframes the conversation as phasing and prioritization, not discounting.

 Objection 2: “Your competitor quoted $30K for similar work”

-Response: “I’d be curious what’s included in their scope.
+“I’d be curious what’s included in their scope.
 In my experience, $30K projects in this space typically exclude implementation support and optimization, which is where 60-70% of value realization happens.
 Our $50K includes those critical components.
 Would you like me to break down exactly what’s different?”

 Objection 3: “Can you do it for $35K?”

-Response: “I can’t discount the full scope to $35K and maintain the quality standards that deliver $180K in value.
+“I can’t discount the full scope to $35K and maintain the quality standards that deliver $180K in value.
 But I can offer two options: we can reduce scope to fit $35K by removing X and Y, or we can structure payment over 6 months at $8,333/month to ease cash flow.
 Which approach works better?”

-This offers alternatives without caving on price.
+What this does: This offers alternatives (scope or terms) without caving on price.

-The Non-Negotiable Rule:
+The Non-Negotiable Rule

-If you’ve calculated the price correctly using the decision tree, you should close 50-65% of qualified prospects at full price.
-If you’re closing 80%+, you’re underpriced.
-If you’re closing <40%, either your qualification is weak or your value communication needs work - not your pricing.
+• If you’ve calculated the price correctly using the decision tree, you should close 50–65% of qualified prospects at full price.

 Trap 1: Averaging the three prices